haskell/hackage-server/README.md

 If you have [direnv](https://direnv.net/), `direnv allow` will load this `nix develop` shell automatically.

 `nix build` will build a `hackage-server` executable in `result/`.
 The Hackage dependencies are provided by the inputs specified in `flake.nix`.
+Because some of these inputs are unpublished commits on GitHub, this build should not be considered authoritative.

 ### Manually